-We follow a chronological approach from 'The Stone Age' in Year 3 to 'World War 2' in Year 6.
-The curriculum is designed to ensure opportunities to build on prior knowledge and compare periods of time is maximised.
+Key Stage 2 follow a chronological approach from 'The Stone Age' in Year 3 to 'World War 2' in Year 6.
+The curriculum is designed to ensure repeated and meaningful opportunities to build on prior knowledge and comparison of periods of time is maximised.
 For example, in Year 3, both the Ancient Egyptians and late Stone Age to Bronze Age are comparable.
 In Year 4 children decide whether Britain was better to live in during Roman rule or the Anglo Saxons and Vikings and in Year 5, children learn about 2 ancient civilisations.